 NOAA Fisheries released a draft Regional Action Plan for Southeastern Bering Sea Climate Science to help address key climate-related information needs in this Region as called for in the NOAA Fisheries Climate Science Strategy.
 We invited members of the public to provide feedback on this draft plan.

-The draft Regional Action Plan identifies key information needs and actions that NOAA Fisheries and partners will take in this Region over the next 3-5 years to implement the NOAA Fisheries Climate Science Strategy, released in August of 2015.
-The draft Regional Action Plan also includes a plan to assess the vulnerability of 18 commercially important fish species to climate change and a science action plan detailing ongoing steps to monitor climate change impacts on these species and studies of ecological processes to understand these impacts.
+The draft Regional Action Plan identified key information needs and actions that NOAA Fisheries and partners took in this Region over 3-5 years to implement the NOAA Fisheries Climate Science Strategy, released in August of 2015.
+The draft Regional Action Plan also included a plan to assess the vulnerability of 18 commercially important fish species to climate change.
+The Regional Action Plan included a science action plan detailing ongoing steps to monitor climate change impacts on these species and to study ecological processes to understand these impacts.

-The climate vulnerability assessment we are conducting as part of this Regional Action Plan will enable us to provide data and information to help fishery managers make informed decisions to ensure the sustainability of commercially important U.S. fish stocks.
+The climate vulnerability assessment we conducted as part of this Regional Action Plan enabled us to provide data and information to help fishery managers make informed decisions to ensure the sustainability of commercially important U.S. fish stocks.

-Another key aspect of this work is the a comprehensive, multi-disciplinary modeling approach to project abundance estimates for key fish stocks in the Bering Sea under various climate conditions.
-Click here to read more about this 3-year project.
+Another key aspect of this work was the a comprehensive, multi-disciplinary modeling approach to project abundance estimates for key fish stocks in the Bering Sea under various climate conditions during a 3 year project.

-We expect to conduct the vulnerability assessment over the next several months and finalize the Regional Action Plan by October.
+We conducted the vulnerability assessment over the several months and finalized the Regional Action Plan in October of 2016.